B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Related Work

-\paragraph{Meta-Learn Whole BBO Algorithm} Our proposal belongs to this type. \cite{chen2017learning} first explored meta-learning entire algorithms for low-dimensional BBO.
-Then, \cite{tv2020meta} proposed RNN-Opt, which learned recurrent neural network (RNN)-based optimizers for optimizing real parameter single-objective continuous functions under limited budget constraints.
+Our proposal belongs to this type.
+Chen \emph{et al.} \cite{chen2017learning} first explored meta-learning entire algorithms for low-dimensional BBO.
+Then, TV \emph{et al.} \cite{tv2020meta} proposed RNN-Opt, which learned recurrent neural network (RNN)-based optimizers for optimizing real parameter single-objective continuous functions under limited budget constraints.
 Moreover, they train RNN-Opt with knowledge of task optima.
-Swarm-inspired meta-optimizer \cite{cao2019learning} learns in the algorithmic space of both point-based and population-based optimization algorithms. \cite{gomes2021meta} employed meta-learning to infer population-based black-box optimizers that can automatically adapt to specific classes of tasks.
+Swarm-inspired meta-optimizer \cite{cao2019learning} learns in the algorithmic space of both point-based and population-based optimization algorithms.
+Gomes \emph{et al.} \cite{gomes2021meta} employed meta-learning to infer population-based black-box optimizers that can automatically adapt to specific classes of tasks.
 These methods parametrize the optimization algorithm by an RNN processing the raw solution vectors and their associated fitness.